 The finish to the season will also affect the dormancy within the seed set.
-As a general rule, a 'hard' finish to a season will result in less dormancy and a 'soft' finish, a more staggered level of dormancy in the carryover seed.
+As a general rule, a 'hard' finish to a season will result in less dormancy and a 'soft' finish will lead to a more staggered level of dormancy in the carryover seed.